tomaskraus/jsit/README.md

     }
 ```

-## 3. Write simple tests
+## 3. Write tests

 Directly, in your code!
 Just under a `:::` mark, in the block comment.
 One test per line.
+Just a `true`/`false` expressions.

 ``` javascript
     /*